oddsdk/ts-odd/README.md

 **pinList**

-Retrieves an array of all CIDs that need to be pinned in order to backup the FS.
+Retrieves an array of all CIDs that need to be pinned in order to backup the FS

 Params: _none_